 UALR has many resources to help students achieve academic success.
 Here is a list of information resources to assist you in locating the answers you need.

-Anyone interested in keeping up with news, activities, announcements, and job postings for the UALR Information Quality Graduate Program is invited to join the “UALR Information Quality Graduate Program” group on LinkedIn and to also “like” the page of the same name on Facebook.
+Anyone interested in keeping up with news, activities, announcements, and job postings for the UALR Information Quality Graduate Program is invited to “join” the “UALR Information Quality Graduate Program” group on LinkedIn and to also “like” the page of the same name on Facebook.
+You can also follow us on Twitter and Instagram.

 IQ graduate students will find that the IQ program coordinator (or designated faculty advisor) is their principle source of information for academic advising.
 However many of the questions that graduate students have about academic issues are similar to those asked by undergraduate, transfer, and continuing students.
-To get answers to frequently asked questions about academic advising, visit the Link for UALR Academic Advising
+To get answers to frequently asked questions about academic advising, visit UALR Academic Advising.

 Campus Buildings and Maps

-To find the location and hours for the EIT Student Lab, visit the Link for EIT Student Lab.
+To find the location and hours for the EIT Student Lab, visit the EIT Student Lab.

-If you’re having trouble with a UALR computer, your UALR e-mail, or any other on-campus technology problem, please contact Computing Services (Link for Computing Services).
+If you’re having trouble with a UALR computer, your UALR e-mail, or any other on-campus technology problem, please contact Computing Services.

 Counseling and Career Planning

-UALR’s Office of Counseling and Career Planning (Link for Office of Counseling and Career Planning) offers assistance in personal counseling, career and educational planning, and the job search.
+UALR’s Office of Counseling and Career Planning offers assistance in personal counseling, career and educational planning, and the job search.
 Individual appointments with a counselor are available to facilitate progress toward life goals and to help overcome problems.
 The office also has many tools to help students in their career goals, from interest finders and occupational information to job listings.

 Disability Support Services

 It is the policy of UALR to accommodate students with disabilities, pursuant to federal law and state law.
 Any student with a disability who needs accommodation, for example in arrangements for seating, examinations, note-taking should inform the instructor at the beginning of the course.
 It is also the policy and practice of UALR to make web-based information accessible to students with disabilities.
 If you, as a student with a disability, have difficulty accessing any part of the online course materials for this class, please notify the instructor immediately.
 The chair of the department offering this course is also available to assist with accommodations.
-Students with disabilities are encouraged to contact Disability Support Services, telephone 501-569-3143 (v/tty), and on the Web (Link for Disability Support Services).
+Students with disabilities are encouraged to contact Disability Support Services, telephone 501-569-3143 (v/TTY), and on the Web.

-To learn more about other distance education programs besides the MSIQ’s online program, please visit the Link for UALR Extended Programs.
+To learn more about other distance education programs besides the MSIQ’s online program, please visit the UALR Extended Programs.

 Intensive English Language Program